 While it’s more frequent for a woman to suffer from depression when she’s younger, a study showed that anywhere from 1-5 percent of elderly people suffer from a major depressive disorder.
 These numbers increase to the double digits for elderly patients living in assisted living or home care.

-Elderly women may experience various trauma during their later life that can lead to depression.
+Elderly women can go through a slew of trauma during their later life that can lead to depression.
 These events include:

 - The loss of a partner or loved one

 - Developing a chronic disease like dementia or heart disease

 - Stressful life events like increased medical bills or hospital visits